ceteri/exelixi/README.md

 Pairs of parents selected at random (with replacement) from the Population are used to "breed" new Individuals, based on a _crossover_ operation.

-The algorithm terminates when some user-defined condition is reached:
+The algorithm terminates when the Population reaches some user-defined condition.
+For example:
 * maximum number of generations
 * acceptable fitness for some Individual
 * threshold aggregate error for the Population overall
-* etc.

 ### Components